getspams/spams-devel/swig/python3/README_dev_spams2.6_python3.x.md

 # Build SPAMS 2.6 and python3.x

-This file describes how to build spams-2.5 for python with python2.7 and the different tools available (at the end)
+This file describes how to build spams-2.6 for python with python3 and the different tools available (at the end)

 ----------------------------------------
 ## Building from sources (you need SWIG and perl):
 ```
-./mkdist
+./mkdist -py3
-cd dist/spams-python
+cd dist/spams-python3
-inst=$HOME/python
+inst=$HOME/python3
-python setup.py install --prefix=$inst
+python3 setup.py install --prefix=$inst
 ```

 You will find in `$inst`: